zaidfayaz/React/react_practice/1-Introduction.md

                  Regular Component vs Pure Component

 1) A regular component does not implement the shouldComponentUpdate method.
-It always returns true by default
+It always returns true by default:
 - A pure component on the other hand implements the shouldComponentUpdate method with a shallow props and state comparison.
 -  pure components can be used to avoid unecessary rendors and give a performance boost
 - Never mutate the state.Always return a new object that reflects the new state